 Who would have thought that the mullet would make such waves as a trendy hairstyle?
 Yet just a few years ago it was more than frowned upon.
 No one ever wanted to revive this mullet cut and yet the trendy layered cut has made it - reinterpreted, of course.
-In this article, we reveal what the hype is all about and why the mullet hairstyle is definitely wearable.>
+In this article, we reveal what's behind the hype and why the mullet hairstyle is definitely wearable.

 What is a Mullet?

 The precursor of the Mullet is the Mullet cut from the 80s.
-A classic rocker hairstyle, at that time worn by stars like David Bowie, Melissa Etheridge or Cindy Lauper.
-The trademark of this trend look: The hair is short in the front (i.e. on top) and long in the back.
+It was a classic rocker hairstyle worn by stars like David Bowie, Melissa Etheridge and Cindy Lauper.
+The trademark of this trend look: the hair is short in the front (i.e. on top) and long in the back.
 Almost every pop star in the 80s wore this extreme layered cut.

-Who brought the Mullet back to the big stage?
+Who brought the mullet back onto the big stage?

-Now the Mullet is back in.
-First it experienced a revival in the USA, in parallel in the UK and now also in our country.
+Now the mullet is back in fashion.
+First it experienced a revival in the USA, parallel in the UK and now also here.
 The look is celebrated by Miley Cyrus and Doja Cat, among others.
-No wonder, then, that many young women have now declared the mullet to be an absolute must-have look.
-What is new is that the Mullet can be worn in different hair lengths.
-By colour and styling it gets an additional modern look..
+So it's no wonder that many young women have now declared the Mullet an absolute must-have look.
+What's new is that the Mullet can be worn in different hair lengths.
+Colour and styling give it an additional modern look.

 Who does the Mullet suit?

 The basis for this look is a certain hair length.
-The hair should be at least neck-length so that the typical mullet style is created.
+The hair should be at least neck-length to create the typical Mullet style.
 Like the Wolf Cut, the Mullet is a hairstyle that suits almost every hair type.
-It looks coolest when the hair is naturally textured.
+It looks coolest when the hair is naturally structured.
 This means when the hair is not too straight, but wavy or curly.
 If the hair is straight, then that's not a big problem either.
 You just have to invest a little more time in styling to get structure and grip in the hair.
-Unstyled, the Mullet looks like nothing with straight hair.
+Unstyled, the mullet looks like nothing on straight hair.

-As already indicated, the styling and corresponding effort depend heavily on the hair type.
+As already mentioned, the styling and the corresponding effort depend very much on the hair type.
 Here are a few tips:

-- In general, it is recommended to blow-dry the hair.
-A round brush does not like this look.
+- Generally, it is recommended to blow dry the hair.
+This look does not like a round brush.
 It's more about wild blow-drying.

-- When dry, it's best not to comb the hair, but to "comb through"with your fingers.
+- After drying, it is best not to comb the hair, but to "comb through" it with your fingers.

-- For curly or wavy hair, a hair wax or gel to shape the hair.
+- For curly or wavy hair, a hair wax or gel is enough to bring the hair into shape.

-- Alternatively, a curl spray makes for a cool styling that still looks well-groomed.
+- Alternatively, use a curling spray for cool styling that still looks well-groomed.

 - For rather fine and/or straight hair, a texturising product is needed to add stand and grip to the mullet.
-The easiest way is to use a texturising spray.
+The easiest way is a texture spray.

 - All products recommended for a beach look are ideal for styling here.

-- Those who don't like to blow-dry their hair, especially in summer, can also let it air-dry.
+- If you don't like to blow dry your hair, especially in summer, you can let it air dry.

-- To prevent it from becoming frizzy, so-called no-heat styling products are used.
+- So that it does not become frizzy, so-called no-heat styling products are used.
 They give the hair a healthy structure and ensure an ultra-natural look.

-The hair always needs care, even if the Mullet comes across rather rocky here.
-Because only healthy-looking hair is also beautiful.
-It is especially important not to over-care for the hair.
+Hair always needs care, even if the Mullet looks rather rocky here.
+Because only healthy-looking hair is beautiful.
+It is especially important not to over-care the hair.
 If you use a hair treatment too often or too much of a leave-in spray treatment, your hair will become heavy.
-That's why you should go for products that don't weigh you down.
+That's why you should choose products that don't weigh your hair down.
 Because otherwise the whole look could just look flat.
-And since the mullet lives from its layered structure, it should be recut regularly.
-Depending on hair growth, plan on trimming every 4-6 weeks.
+And since the mullet thrives on its layered structure, you should have it trimmed regularly.
+Depending on the hair growth, you should plan to have it trimmed every 4-6 weeks.

 This is strongly discouraged.
-People often underestimate the skill behind a hairstyle like this.
-Because, as with make-up, the looks that look cool and natural are often the ones that require the most know-how..
+The skill behind a hairstyle like this is often underestimated.
+After all, as with make-up, the looks that look cool and natural are often the ones that require the most expertise.

 What should I think about when going to the hairdresser?

-If you want to have a Mullet cut, you should save a few inspirations from the Internet in advance and show them to the hairdresser.
-After all, the mullet comes in different styles.
-It is important to define the length in advance and to save corresponding pictures as inspiration from Instagram or Pinterest.
+If you want to have a Mullet cut, you should save a few inspirations from the internet in advance and show them to the hairdresser.
+After all, the Mullet comes in different styles.
+It is important to define the length in advance and save the corresponding pictures from Instagram or Pinterest as inspiration.